eblOwOx/Fluffy-Arch/README.md

 I'll customize the look and add more useful things later.

+## Specificity
+This distro was made for x86-64 arch processor.

+Works with and without UEFI.

+Still under developpment, expect bugs or stuff breaking.

 ## Building the image

 There's maybe others ways to do it, but for now its the only way i found to build the image.